Andrea/andrea.github.io/_posts/2018-01-29-reading-code.markdown

 It has been a long time since I posted anything here.

-I recently had the pleasure of giving a talk at [Middlessex University](http://www.mdx.ac.uk/), for students at the start of their CS degree.
+I recently had the pleasure of giving a talk at [Middlesex University](http://www.mdx.ac.uk/), for students at the start of their CS degree.
 It was a really nice experience.

 I was wondering what would be useful things for them to hear and wound up talking to them a little about: